Procurement vs purchasing: Are they one and the same?

 2. Evaluating suppliers

 Where purchasing often starts with a supplier recommendation, procurement-level projects require competitive analysis.
 The team is responsible for putting together a list of suppliers, sometimes following the three bids and a buy method, putting together an RFP or RFQ for vendors that meet preliminary requirements, and more.
 If a stakeholder from the company comes to procurement and finance about a new software purchase, for example, they ensure that person has gone through the necessary SaaS buying process steps first.
-They then evaluate their options and choose the best solution based on preset internal priorities.
+They then evaluate their options, choose the best solution based on preset internal priorities, and fill out a procurement request form.

 3. Negotiation